KAthousand/sql-joins-lesson/README.md

 popularity  | 55
 id          | 53hNzjDClsnsdYpLIwqXvn
 ```

+### We Do:

+Let's write out a SQL query that will return the names of the top 10 tracks and their artist's name.

 ### What could go wrong?
 There are no explicit checks to ensure that we're actually obeying these references.
 If a developer accidentally typed an invalid id number while inserting data, they wouldn't even realize a mistake was made.